76Trystan/resilient-agent-workflow/README.md

-# Deterministic Workflows with Temporal & Agent Recovery - Cuppa Tea Example
+# Resilient Workflows with Temporal & Agent Recovery - Cuppa Tea Example

-A proof-of-concept demonstrating deterministic workflow execution with intelligent agent-based error/change recovery using Temporal, TypeScript, LangChain, and Ollama.
+A proof-of-concept demonstrating deterministic & resilient workflow execution with intelligent agent-based error/change recovery using Temporal, TypeScript, LangChain, and Ollama.

 ## Overview

-This project showcases how deterministic workflows can handle both happy and unhappy paths through intelligent agent intervention.
-It serves as a reference implementation for building resilient, self-healing workflows that can automatically detect and recover from state corruption without manual intervention.
+This project showcases how these workflows can handle both happy and unhappy paths through intelligent agent intervention.
+It serves as a reference implementation for building resilient, self-healing workflows that can automatically detect and recover from state corruption or change without manual intervention.

 ## The Problem Space